How to Make an Offer to Buy a House

 When Should I Pay My Solicitor?

-Solicitors will require around £300 upfront to cover the cost of third-party disbursements, such as searches.
+Solicitors will require around £300 upfront to cover the cost of third-party disbursements, such as property searches.
 Based on our experience, it’s best to pay this once you’ve received your mortgage offer.
-As searches are specific to a particular address, if this purchase doesn’t proceed for any reason, such as some of the potential issues mentioned above, you will have lost this £300.

 Can The Mortgage Pod Help Me to Offer on a Property?

-Absolutely, we can.
-At The Mortgage Pod, we aim to guide you through the entire home-buying journey.
-Not only do we take care of your mortgage, but we also remain with you right through to completion to ensure everything goes to plan.
+Not only do we take care of your mortgage application, but we also remain with you through to completion to ensure everything goes to plan.

-Do I need to use the estate agents mortgage broker to make an offer?
+Do I need to use the estate agent’s mortgage broker to make an offer?

 You are never obligated to use the mortgage services offered by an estate agent, even if they suggest otherwise.
 Conditional selling is illegal.
+You’re free to work with an independent mortgage broker like The Mortgage Pod, who will act in your best interests and help you navigate the offer process confidently.

 Do I need to have an Agreement in Principle (AIP) to offer on a property?